-- When first going over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is working correctly and heating your home’s air.
+- When first going over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is running properly and heating your home’s air.

 There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
-Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can result in broken blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can result in broken blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.

 - Full inspection.
 The service should include a full visual and point inspection to check all the working parts of your furnace and duct system.
 This is the best method for the technician to notify you of any components that are beginning to show signs of wear.